The Weeknd tour: can you get tickets for Wembley Stadium London, tour dates, potential setlist

 Blinding Lights singer The Weeknd is bringing his After Hours til Dawn tour to the Wembley Stadium

-The Weeknd will bring an end to his huge world tour to the UK and Ireland next summer.
+The Weeknd will bring his huge world tour to the UK this weekend

-The global popstar, whose real-name is Abel Makkonen Tesfaye, luanched his After Hours til Dawn tour earlier this year.
+The global popstar, whose real-name is Abel Makkonen Tesfaye, luanched his After Hours til Dawn tour last year.
 It same him play some of the most iconic stadiums across the United States and Canada throughout the summer.

-The Weeknd has announced that he will be bringing the tour to London, Manchester and Dublin in June and July of 2023.
+The Weeknd later announced that he will be bringing the tour to London, Manchester and Dublin in June and July before returning for one final show at Wembley Stadium in August.
 It is in support of his two most recent album After Hours and Dawn FM which were released in 2020 and 2022 respectively.